Stay on top of every class.

 Students and Smart Tasks, answered

 Yes.
 Smart Tasks is recommended by Columbia University and the University of New Hampshire as a productivity tool for students.
 The simple screen, color-coded categories, reminders, routines, and widgets make it easy to organize assignments, track deadlines, and build study habits without a learning curve.
-It's free to download and rated 4.7 stars from over 4,400 App Store ratings.
+It's free to download.

 Give each class its own colored category, then add the assignments and exams from the syllabus as tasks with due-date reminders.
 Use the Next 7 Days screen to see the week ahead, routines for weekly readings, and notes on a task for the details.
 A home-screen widget keeps the next deadline in view.